There was a cat sleeping on my porch

 While the world remembers

-And yet the passing of two decades hasn’t been enough to fade our scars.
+And yet the passing of more than two decades hasn’t been enough to fade our scars.
 And for me, those scars will never be allowed to fade.

 Etched on my personal black box recorder are the memories I had circa 1999, when I checked in at the World Trade Center lobby to report to work for my first day at Morgan Stanley.
 The firm’s training program for new advisers/traders took place in those Twin Towers, and in the weeks that followed, I spent many an afternoon high atop the Manhattan skyline, learning the business inside the iconic monument erected to celebrate capitalism, Western achievement and the wealth of nations.